Count Your Blessings!

 My real name is Elaine Yim.

 My father was an orchid enthusiast and loved the challenge of taking part in orchid competitions.
 We were very proud of his gorgeous orchids and most of my evenings were spent watching him painstakingly tending to his prized orchid collection.
-Friends and visitors from far and near came to our house to view his lovely orchids.
+Friends and visitors from far and near came to our house to view his flowering orchids.

 Mom was a great cook.
 She grew aloe vera, tapioca, sweet potatoes, sugar cane, pandan, chili, lemon grass and the curry leaf plant.
 With so many fresh ingredients at hand, Ah Ma was never short of supplies for her beauty regimes and culinary adventures.